Before you begin

 You may edit the sender name under Sender name.

-If you added a link to your SMS, you may choose not to track it.
-If you tick this box, profiles who click the link in their mobile phone and other corresponding information will not be a part of the SMS Report.
+If you added a link to your SMS, recipients may interact with them, and their interactions will be tracked and stored in APSIS One Profiles.
+If you untick the Track links box, profiles who click the link in their mobile phone and other corresponding information will not be a part of the SMS Report.

 For all kinds of communications, your subscribers will have the option to opt-out or unsubscribe.